 The story could have been written for my tastes: psychological horror about intergenerational relationships with a strong Coming-of-Age theme.
 It has the added bonus of starring Mark Lester.
 This was the last in a rapid succession of Lester films made in 1971 in an obvious quest to fully exploit his boyish charms before puberty struck.
 In most of these, poor Mark looks understandably tired and unenthusiastic; but here was a role he clearly enjoyed playing.
 And what young teen boy wouldn’t have?
 After all, he got to grope Britt Ekland!

-When his father returns from a business trip, the tension mounts with jealous feelings all round.
+When his father returns from a business trip, the tension mounts with jealous feelings all around.
 As Elise learns more about father and son, she begins to suspect that Marcus’s mother’s death may not have been all it seemed…

 Mark Lester’s performance in this one is fittingly sinister yet charming.
 One can sense that he knew this part was his swansong as the cute kid and his relief is almost tangible.
 Britt Ekland makes a strong showing too in what turns out to be a complex role.

 The production lacks finesse even by the standards of its time.
 It looks like a TV movie with continuity errors and has a clichéd soundtrack to match.
-But it’s that very lack of pretension that is part of its appeal to me.
+But that very lack of pretension is part of its appeal to me.

 Child sexuality and intergenerational affection have emerged as new taboos since 1971, with some justifiable cause.
 (The irony here is there are only ten years between Elise and Marcus; the real intergenerational relationship is Elise’s with his father.)
 Notwithstanding mild nudity, there is nothing indecent about Night Hair Child, but the version commonly available as What the Peeper Saw on Region 1 DVD has been significantly edited.

-Some may feel that the original went too far for a modern audience and will prefer the expurgated version.
+Some may feel that the original went too far for a modern audience and will prefer the censored version.
 Others may find that it’s worth the effort and extra cost of seeking it out uncut.